 Two rounds of reforms have been conducted since 2016 and are presented in the table below.
 Both were based on recommendations presented by two Governance Working Groups (2017-2019 and 2020-2022) and built upon contributions from various stakeholders.

-The next review is scheduled to take place in 2026-2028, i.e. three to five years after the 2022 reforms are implemented, as per the recommendations of the most recent Governance Review Working Group.
+The next review is scheduled to take place in 2026-2028, i.e. three to five years after the 2022 reforms are implemented, as per the recommendations of the Working Group on the Review of WADA Governance Reforms.
+The three interim reports as well as the final report that the Group presented to the ExCo and Board can be found below.

 1st round of reforms (2018) |